 I’ve just found out it’s August.
 Every year it’s the same.
 Too much AA (Aquatic Action) and not enough S&M (Social Messaging).
 Those of you who know me have the privilege (and the pleasure, if I can be so bold) to be free to ask me how The Quest is going.
 But for the sweeping multitudes, the droplets in the online ocean (as it were), those poor souls without blessed personal access, I imagine there can only be frustration as you wait ever eager for word of the latest victory.
 What’s he been up to?
 Where has he been?
 Is he still alive?
 And even more horrible to contemplate, can silence mean The Quest is over?
 Well, rest easy.
 All is right in the world.
 Here it is.
-The Year in Review – and thank you for your patience.
+The Year in Review – and thank you for your patience and prayers.

 Hold on tight, tighten those Speedos, it’s time to dive in.